 - Charge the energy up the spine by holding moola banda, contract the rectum & sex organ and pull the navel inward towards the spine.

 - Stand up in squat position and do the balloon breath.
 Try to breathe away the burn. (get seated again the moment you continue the cycle, you don’t want to be standing and faint) See if you can get the energy overtake the pain.
 Don’t give up easily and see how far you can go if you have the willpower!

-After the body scan of the previous exercise you are ready let your body embrace the cold.
+After the body scan of the previous exercise, you are ready to let your body embrace the cold.
 It is very important to try to relax as much as you can, really be with the cold, only then can your body process the signals and start thermogenesis.
 As Wim says, “the cold is your warm friend!“

 If you are new to cold exposure, start with cold showers.
-Begin with your feet and then follow with your legs, your stomach, shoulders, neck and back and finally your head.
+Begin with your feet and then follow with your legs, your stomach, shoulders, neck and back, and finally your head.
 An initial shock, shivering and hyperventilation is normal.
 Try to remain calm and breathe easily.
 Close your eyes and really try to embrace the cold.

-If you feel any strong physical uncomfortableness, like heavy shivering, numbness or pain, get your body warm again as soon as possible.
+If you feel any strong physical uncomfortableness, like heavy shivering, numbness, or pain, get your body warm again as soon as possible.